denisdanailov/WEB.app/README.md

 # WEB.app
  HTML/CSS

-This is my first Web App designed with HTML and CSS.
+The WEB.app designed with HTML and CSS.
 (Not responsive)
 (without functionality, only design)